TheAlgorithms/JavaScript/Get Started.md

 - The project must contain and adher to the `code of conduct` guide found [here](https://github.com/zero-to-mastery/mappypals/blob/master/CONTRIBUTING.md#code-of-conduct)

 ## Current Projects
-You can view all current projects at

-or you can view the specific #current-projects channel in our Discord Community that gives you a little more detail on each project.
+You can view all current projects [here](https://github.com/zero-to-mastery) or you can view the specific #current-projects channel in our Discord Community that gives you a little more detail on each project.

 ## What is open source?